learnk8s/learnk8s.io/src/custom-authentication/content.md

 - Password: `alicepassword`
 - Group: `dev`

-To store this as an LDAP entry, you have to express it in the [LDAP Data Interchange Format (LDIF)](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) format.
+To store this information as an LDAP entry, you have to express it in the [LDAP Data Interchange Format (LDIF)](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) format.

 Here's how this looks like (save the following in a file named `alice.ldif`):